DeanLemans/deanlemans.github.io/content/vault_rules.md

 # Site Rules

-- [ ] split projects blog updates into a blog(so every time i update it the original file stays the same? also if split i people think im active more because new file but its just the same activity but more standerd for visitor to consume) really need to work this shit out
+- [ ] split projects blog updates into a blog (so every time I update it the original file stays the same? also if split, people will think I'm more active because of the new file, but it's just the same activity, just more standard for visitors to consume) really need to work this shit out
-- [ ] i need automatic way to create aliase for those unique id
+- [ ] I need an automatic way to create aliases for those unique IDs

 > [!NOTE] Alternative titles
 > - Vault System